jaredemjohnson/zzrtl-audio/README.md

 each audiobank is comprised of instruments folders. <br>
 Move/copy instrument folders from one bank to another <br>
 and edit the config file inside the instrument folder <br>
-to change the instrument's envelope.<br>
+to change the instrument's envelope and pitch.<br>
 <br>
 (The binary files inside the bank folder are mostly for debugging. leave them alone.)<br>
 <br>